 Simulating an earthquake in your short film?
-This free pack for Premiere contains six different types of shake to choose from.
+This free pack for Premiere contains six different types of shakes to choose from.

 Use these Deadpool presets to give your footage a handheld camera look instantly.
 The pack was created using genuine camera movements rather than digital adjustments to make an authentic camera shake.

-This mix of shakes includes a couple which require plugins, but they’re worth exploring.
+This mix of shakes includes a couple that requires plugins, but they’re worth exploring.
 Diagonal shakes can be used to add effects to earthquakes or just stylish transitions.

 This great little camera shake is specifically designed for transitions.
 Shake up your audience and get from one scene to the next in a slick camera move.
 The pack includes a tutorial on how to create your own in After Effects.